10.00 am – Festival Opening and Children’s Waste wise show

 Many of these initiatives reduce waste to landfill, revive and pass on skills, and rekindle community spirit.
 Find out more about these initiatives, the hurdles and the challenges some have faced in establishing and operating and the positive outcomes for the community.

-- Sally-Anne Hunter from Bayside Toy Libraries – a library of toys for kids
+- Sallyanne Hunter, Bayside Toy Library, a library of toys for kids

-- Scott Watkins from Brunswick Tool Libraries, a collection of tools for community to borrow
+- Scott Watkins, Brunswick Tool Libraries, a collection of tools for community to borrow

-- Maker community (speaker TBC), a makerspace providing tools and education to the community.
+- JD Hohmann, Maker community, a makerspace providing tools and education to the community

 Household innovation to reduce waste